input-output-hk/jormungandr/README.md

 * `jormungandr`: the node part of the blockchain;
 * `jcli`: a command line helper tool to help you use and setup the node;

+## How to install from binaries

+Our binaries releases are available [here](https://github.com/input-output-hk/jormungandr/releases) for many operating systems and architecture, but in due time, jormungandr will be available through package managers.

 ## How To Use

 A functional node needs 2 configurations: